sshovkov/raspberry-train/README.md

 I learned how to solder with [this YouTube video](https://www.youtube.com/watch?v=8Z-2wPWGnqE).
 I prepped my workspace, set up shop near an open window, and wore an n95 mask and bluelight glasses as makeshift googles.

-...add an image here...
+The results were not perfect, but they were not bad!

-I tested the connection of my soldering job and upon connecting the wires the LED display started to light up.
+I tested the connection of my soldering job by connecting the wires the LED display, which promptly started to light up.
 To control the display, I decided to work with SPI.

 Once the LED display is properly wired to the Raspberry Pi, SSH into your Raspberry Pi and run `sudo raspi-config` to enable the SPI interface.
 Navigate to "Interfacing Options" > "SPI" and enable SPI.
 Reboot your Pi with `sudo reboot` after making any changes.